Sic Bo Vs. Craps – Which Dice Game to Play

 Live Sic Bo Vs Live CrapsThe two dice games can also be found at quite a few live casinos online.
 If you enjoy playing online with real dealers and you are wondering which game to choose, you can take into consideration several factors.

-If you are basing your choice on the house edge, yet again, the Sic Bo bet with the lowest house advantage is going to be Small or Big.
-Meanwhile, craps will offer more options with a lower house edge but they will include multiple-roll bets that are a bit more complicated.
-If you are choosing which live-dealer dice game to choose, based on the house edge, craps will be the better option as it offers more bets with a lower house edge.
+If you are basing your choice on the house edge, once again, the Sic Bo bets with the lowest house advantage are Small or Big.
+Meanwhile, craps will offer more options with a lower house edge, but they will include multiple-roll bets that are a bit more complicated.
+If you are selecting a live-dealer dice game based on house edge, craps will be the better option as it offers more bets with a lower house edge.

 If you have decided to play craps at a live casino, however, you must keep in mind that this game is rarely available among live-dealer games.
 Despite craps being more popular than Sic Bo, there are almost no live craps options online.
 Meanwhile, you can find Sic Bo at multiple live casinos that run on the software platforms of different gaming providers.
-The reason for the lack of live craps options is the complicated layout of the game and the difficulty of recreating the game in a live casino environment.
+The reason for the lack of live craps options is the game’s complicated layout and the difficulty of recreating it in a live-casino environment.

 One very exciting live-dealer variation of Sic Bo can be found at casinos powered by Evolution Gaming.
-The game is called Super Sic Bo and while it offers the standard betting options of the three-dice game, it has also added random multipliers that can reach up to 1,000x.
+The game is called Super Sic Bo and, while it offers the standard betting options of the three-dice game, it also adds random multipliers that can reach up to 1,000x.

 As you can see, both versions offer their own perks and great betting options.
 The onus is on you to choose whichever dice game is more suitable for you when you play at live casinos online.